dzakharov90/AlarisSMSSender_SMPP/README.md

 - start the app 'node index.js'

 ## Documentation
-The documentation for the YulSIP Communications web site is hosted at our [website](https://yulsip.com).
+The documentation for this app hosted at our [website](https://yulsip.com).

 ## File Structure